 By analyzing historical data, technical analysts use indicators to attempt to predict future price movements.
 Examples of common technical indicators include the Relative Strength Index (RSI), Money Flow Index (MFI), Stochastics, MACD and Bollinger Bands

-I will, however, share standard and known charting patterns that I use since most are freely available on the web.
+Most of what I use are known chart patterns that are freely available on the web.

 The thing to understand about indicators is that the price action for every stock is different and one indicator does not work for all stocks.
-You have to figure out the best indicators for your trading style and what works for you.
-This is more an art than it is a science.
+You have to figure out the best indicators for the stock you are trading and what fits your trading style.
+Only do what works for you.
+This is more of an art than it is a science.

 4) Mechanics of The Trade and Money Management

-I am only willing to put 1% of my total account down on any one option trade.
-So basically, If I have $10,000 in my account then I am only going to buy options contracts for one trade that equals around $1000.
+I am only willing to put 5% of my total account down on an option trade.
+This is a very liberal number as I am willing to take more risk.
+1% would be conservative.
+So basically, If I have $100,000 in my account then I am only going to buy options contracts for one trade that equals around $5,000.

-Of course, you can trade as much as you want, but 1% is conservative and this is all I am willing to lose in any one trade.
+This is all I am willing to lose on any one trade.

-With that, I will trade at least 30% of my total account.
-So If I had 3 trades of $1000 at the same time happening, this is a total of $3000 in the market on trades and 30% of my account is trading.
+With that in mind, I will trade at least 30% of my total account.
+So If I had 6 trades of $5,000 at the same time happening, this is a total of $30,000 in the market on trades and therefore 30% of my account is trading.